AlCleRo/Cypress/README.md

 # Cypress

-Quick test case exercise in POM design with Cypress
+Test case exercise in POM design with Cypress